Fikzy/dofus-helpers/README.md

 # Usage

-Run on each startup (between game start and character selection).
+Run on each startup (between game start and server selection).

 Enjoy!